 While you’re working on reducing the impact of stretch marks through the various removal treatments available, know that you aren’t alone.
 Even famous models like Cindy Crawford have stretch marks.
 As many as 90 percent of all women have stretch marks.
-And even men of all ages have varying degrees of the symptom of broken veins.
+And even men of all ages have varying degrees of the symptoms.

 So instead of wasting your time, money and hope on products proven to fail, visit an experienced dermatologist in New York for some real treatment options.
 Treatments to remove stretch marks work differently on different people, so if one technique doesn’t work, you and your skin doctor may decide to try another avenue that’s proven more successful.
 Your options include:

 - Tretinoin, usually going by the brand name Retin-A, is a prescription cream that has had mixed results with removing stretch marks.
-Typically provided in a concentration of about 0.1 percent, the compound is especially successful for removing the appearance of stretch marks that are new and haven’t had a chance to settle in.
+The compound is especially successful for removing the appearance of stretch marks that are new and haven’t had a chance to settle in.

 Do not use tretinoin if you are pregnant or nursing; the drug is strong and penetrates the top layer of skin to boost collagen production.
 Side effects can include peeling and redness.
 And once the new stretch marks turn white, tretinoin doesn’t seem to have any more affect.

-- Intense pulsed light and pulsed dye lasers are some of the newest and most effective treatments for removing unsightly stretch marks.
+- Intense pulsed light and pulsed dye lasers are some of the most effective treatments for removing fresh unsightly stretch marks.
 And while cosmetologists may offer the treatment, it’s best to stick with your medical dermatology doctor to avoid many side effects that might include burning or infection.

-- Platelet-rich plasma, also known as PTP, is a technique gaining popularity.
-Your leading dermatologist in NYC uses your own blood and injects it into the stretch mark areas to promote new cell regeneration.
+- Platelet-rich plasma, also known as PRP, is a technique gaining popularity.
+Your leading dermatologist in NYC uses your own blood and injects the growth factor rich portion into the stretch mark areas to promote new cell regeneration.
 The technique has been successful for treating arthritis and tendinitis, and it has shown promise for removing stretch marks.

 Your own blood is taken immediately prior to the injection.
-Combining the injection with an ultrasound treatment seems to increase the success rate.
-According to studies, about 70 percent of the people who received PTP treatment to remove stretch marks were very satisfied with the results.
+Combining the injection with an microneedling treatment seems to increase the success rate.
+According to studies, about 70 percent of the people who received PRP treatment to remove stretch marks were very satisfied with the results.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Stretch Mark Removal?
-Would like to schedule an appointment with an internationally recognized, award winning, leading dermatologist in NYC, Dr. James Taft of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Would like to schedule an appointment with an internationally recognized, award winning, leading dermatologist in NYC, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.